Sober Living Homes in Kokomo, Indiana

 Does Insurance Cover Sober Living?

-At First City Recovery Center, we understand the importance of sober living.
-That’s why we will go over all costs including rent price before move-in.
-If your insurance company is one that covers sober living we will take a look at your policy and factor that in before giving you a total as far as what your out-of-pocket cost will be.
+At First City Recovery Center, we understand the importance of safety in recovery.
+That’s why we will go over all costs including the rent price before move-in.
+If your insurance company is one that covers sober housing we will take a look at your policy and factor that in before giving you a total as far as what your out-of-pocket cost will be.

 Are You Looking For Sober Living in Indiana?

-Having a safe and welcoming environment to go to once treatment has been completed is essential to remaining clean and sober.
+Having a safe and welcoming environment to go to after treatment is essential to remaining clean and sober.
+Once you overcome addiction, you still need support.
 At First City Recovery Center we understand that, which is why we offer sober living homes in addition to our treatment options.
-For more information, contact us today.
+For more information about how we can help you or a loved one, contact us today.